Amagi Brilliant Park: Light novels

-The first light novel volume was published by Fujimi Shobo under their Fujimi Fantasia Bunko imprint on February 20, 2013.
-As of June 2016, eight volumes have been published.
-During their panel at Anime Expo 2018, J-Novel Club announced that they have licensed the light novel, with the first volume being released digitally on September 9, 2018.
+Written by Shoji Gatoh, with illustrations by Yuka Nakajima, Yuka Nakajima was published in eight volumes by Fujimi Shobo under its Fujimi Fantasia Bunko imprint from February 20, 2013, to June 18, 2016.
+During their panel at Anime Expo 2018, J-Novel Club announced that they have licensed the series.
+The eight volumes were released digitally from September 9, 2018, to November 25, 2019.

-A spin-off light novel series, written by Keishō Yanagawa and titled Amagi Brilliant Park: Maple Summoner, was published by Fujimi Fantasia Bunko from October 18, 2014, to February 20, 2015 in three volumes.
+A three-volume spin-off light novel series written by Keishō Yanagawa, titled Amagi Brilliant Park: Maple Summoner, was published by Fujimi Fantasia Bunko from October 18, 2014, to February 20, 2015.